rubymem/bundler-leak/README.md

 ## Description

 The best tool to find leaky gems in your dependencies.
-Make sure your memory leaks are not in your gem dependencies.
+Make sure memory leaks are not in your gem dependencies.

 ## Features